Professor of Philosophy

 Neo-Confucianism: Metaphysics, Mind and Morality.
 Contracted with Wiley-Blackwell.

 Nothingness in Asian Philosophy (co-edit with Douglas Berger).
-Contracted with Routledge.
+Routledge.
+2014.

 “Physical Externalism and Social Externalism: Are They Really Compatible?”
 Journal of Philosophical Research, December 2001.

 “Is Human History Predestined in Wang Fuzhi's Cosmology?”
 Journal of Chinese Philosophy, September 2001.